pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 string
 ```

-Instance from which the toy can be obtained (for information only?)
+Instance from which the toy can be obtained (for information only, displayed name is in user's locale)

 ## InstanceID